digitcrusher/Skakun/doc/core/stderr.md

 from writing their error messages to the terminal screen (the usual initial target of stderr).

-    stderr.redirect()

-Redirects stderr to a newly-created file located at `stderr.path` (which you may change).

-    stderr.restore()

-Closes the file and restores the original stderr.

     -- At the top of the source file: local here = ...